lachrist/mariaws/README.md

 ```

 Beside mysql error code, the error field can contain one of the below values:
-  * `"json-parse-error"`: the incoming message was not a valid JSON string.
+  * `"not-a-json-object"`: the incoming message could not be parsed as a JSON object.
-  * `"not-an-object"`: the incoming JSON value was not a javascript object.
-  * `"no-echo-field"`: the incoming JSON value did not contain the `echo` field.
-  * `"invalid-fields"`: the incoming JSON value was not a valid template.
-  * `"db-connection-close"`: the connection to the database crashed, the connection request need to be send again.
+  * `"no-such-key"`: the given key is not recognized, the connection to the database might have crashed, a connection request should then be sent again.

-Note that there is no correspondance between WebSocket connection and MariaDB connections.
-More specifically a browser can have access to multiple MariaDB connection and a MariaDB connection can serve mutiple browsers.
-MariaDB connections are established when an unknown login is used and are cannot be closed.
+  * `"connection-refused"`: the connection did not match the accept regex.

+Note that MariaWS caches database connections, that is that multiple clients might use the same database connection.

 ## Demonstration

-To demonstrate the usage of MariaWS, lets setup a SQL console within your browser.
+To demonstrate the usage of MariaWS, we propose to setup a SQL console within your browser.
 To do so, you should:
   1. Have a MariaDB server running locally and listening to port 3306.
   2. Have a local HTTP server able to serve the `index.html` file from this repository and that forward Web Socket connections to `http://localhost:8000`.
 If you do not know how to do this you can: